ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 disclosed payloads as the JPT above:

 <{{./fixtures/build/cpt-presentation-protected-header.edn}}>
-Figure: Holder Protected Header (SU-ES256, CBOR)
+Figure: Presentation Header (SU-ES256, CBOR)

 When the appropriate proof is generated, the CPT is serialized into the following CBOR (in hex):